 Many once-happy saints, neglecting the fire and power of God, have grown cold in spirit.
 Child of God, are you as happy as you once were?
 If not, then your fire needs to be stirred.
 Do you know how to “stir up” this gift of God that is in you?
 How to let the power of God be manifested through you?
 How to regain that kind and friendly disposition that you once possessed?
 How to feel the love of God flowing through your being once again?
 What would you give to feel now as you did when God filled you with the blessed holy Ghost and fire?
 Do you remember how you felt toward everybody?
 Oh, the joy that you expressed as the Spirit spoke through you and demonstrated the power of God on your body!

-If you are anxious to “stir up” the gift which is in you, and to recover your lost fellowship with God, read this: “Remember, therefore, from where you have fallen, and repent, and do your first works” (Rev. 2:5).
-And this, “He who overcomes will be clothed in white garments, and I will not blot his name out of the Book of Life” (Rev. 3:5).
+If you are anxious to “stir up” the gift which is in you, and to recover your lost fellowship with God, read this: “Remember, therefore, from where you have fallen, and repent, and do the first works” (Rev. 2:5).
+And this, “He who overcomes, the same shall be clothed in white garments, and I will not blot his name out of the Book of Life” (Rev. 3:5).

 My brother, do you want your name to remain in the Book of Life?
 If so, then you had better “stir up” the fire which is in you and let it burn the dross out of your life.
 Our first step in regaining the fire of the Spirit is to pray until we attain to a willing mind.
 Beloved, if you have lost the spirit of prayer, go down upon your knees and “pray without ceasing” until it is restored.
 Living in the spirit of prayer is the only way to serve God.
 Prayer is the paddle we use to “stir up” God’s “unspeakable gift”.